-- A mob in Littleport, Cambridgeshire, England, riots concerning high unemployment and rising grain costs spreads to Ely the next day.
+- A mob in Littleport, Cambridgeshire, England, riots over high unemployment and rising grain costs, and the riots spread to Ely the next day.

 - On the second and last day of the Battle of Aspern-Essling (near Vienna, Austria), Napoleon I is repelled by an enemy army for the first time.

 - A grand jury indicts former Vice President of the United States Aaron Burr on a charge of treason.

 - The Lewis and Clark Expedition officially begins as the Corps of Discovery departs from St. Charles, Missouri.

 - A large earthquake causes heavy damage and loss of life in Istanbul and the Marmara region.

 - Sweden and Prussia sign the Treaty of Hamburg.